Th0rGarden/obsidian-darkslide/README.md

 ![License](https://img.shields.io/badge/license-Proprietary-red)
 ![Version](https://img.shields.io/badge/version-1.1.0-blue)

-> **Important note:** This isn't a theme switcher.
+> **Important note:** This is NOT a theme light/dark mode switcher.
 It adjusts the brightness of whatever theme you're already using.
 Think of it like a brightness dial for your current theme.

 ## When you might use this